niikosp/myAEPP/app/src/main/java/ui/truefalse/README.md

 # Implementation

-To make this section, I useed the True-False questions from the Panhellenics exams (2017-2025), total 45 questions.
+To make this section, I used the True-False questions from the Panhellenics exams (2017-2025), total 45 questions.